Access4all/adg/pages/examples/forms/bad-example/README.md

 ### Undiscoverability by screen readers

-Last but not least: a desktop screen reader user won't find such a substitute when looking for buttons using `B` key.
+Last but not least: a screen reader user won't find such a substitute when looking for buttons (e.g. using B key on desktop).
 And if in fact users find the pseudo-button by browsing around manually, they cannot be sure whether it really is the submit button (without clicking it and hoping for the best).

 As a fix, you could provide this manually by overriding the element's role using ARIA: `role="button"`.